-POSTDOCTORAL ASSOCIATE, Koch Institute for Integrative Cancer Research, to work on cutting-edge battery and energy storage research as part of an interdisciplinary and highly collaborative team of scientists and engineers from a wide array of disciplines in the laboratory of Professor Angela M. Belcher.
-Will be responsible for enhancing the Belcher lab’s capabilities in energy storage technology; overseeing synthesis, device assembly, and troubleshooting; communicating results to the scientific community through publications and presentations; and supervising undergraduate students and laboratory technicians.
-Projects are expected to include bio-mediated synthesis of battery materials and work on novel device architectures.
+POSTDOCTORAL ASSOCIATE, Koch Institute for Integrative Cancer Research-Belcher Lab, to work on cutting edge medical infrared fluorescence imaging research as a member of the laboratory of Professor Angela Belcher.
+Will join an interdisciplinary and highly collaborative team of scientists and engineers.
+Will be responsible for enhancing the Belcher lab’s capabilities in medical fluorescence imaging and analysis of cellular-sized features through deep tissue; overseeing model development and instrument use, maintenance, and troubleshooting; communicating results to the scientific community through publications and presentations; and supervising undergraduate students and laboratory technicians.

 MIT is an equal employment opportunity employer.
 All qualified applicants will receive consideration for employment and will not be discriminated against on the basis of race, color, sex, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, ancestry, or national or ethnic origin.